oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_custom.md

 # Some custom scripts

-Each script may have its own system requirements, check them out!
+Some scripts may have its own system requirements, check them out!

 ## Installing Proxmox VE 7 on a non-Debian system